roman-kutlak/nlglib/README.rst

 The aim of the library is to create a base for NLG system starting from content selection all the way to realisation.
 The library will cover document structuring tools, lexicalisation, referring expression generation and aggregation.
-Realisation will be done using other realisation libraries (SimpleNLG or pynlg).
+Realisation will be done using other realisation libraries (_SimpleNLG or pynlg).
-At the moment, the input to the library is a list of First Order Logic formulas and the output is English text.

 History